APPIAN-PET/APPIAN/documentation/USERGUIDE.md

     --no-results-report
                         Don't calculate descriptive stats for results ROI.
-    --results-label-space=RESULTS_LABEL_SPACE
-                        Coordinate space of labeled image to use for quant.
-                        Options: [pet/t1/stereo]
-    --results-label-img=RESULTS_LABEL_IMG
+    --results-label-img <optional>
                         Options: 1.
-ICBM MNI 152 atlas:
-                        <path/to/labeled/atlas>, 2.
-Stereotaxic atlas and
-                        template: path/to/labeled/atlas
-                        /path/to/atlas/template 3.
-Internal classification
+Internal classification method (antsAtropos).
+                        	 2. Absolute path to stereotaxic label volume, <path/to/labeled/atlas>;
-                        method (antsAtropos) 4.
-String that identifies labels in anat/ directory to be used as mask --results-label=RESULTS_LABELS
+			 	 3. String that identifies labels in anat/ directory to be used as mask --results-label-template <optional>
+    			Default: Path to ICBM MNI 152 (2009c) template Absolute path to stereotaxic template that corresponds to specifiec --results-label
-                        List of label values to use for results --results-label-erosion=RESULTS_ERODE_TIMES
+                        List of label values to use for results --results-label-erosion
                         Number of times to erode label
     --results-labels-brain-only
                         Mask results labels with brain mask